Ralph W. Hauenstein: A Life of Leadership

 The exhibition highlights Ralph’s extraordinary life, his contributions to our nation and community, and his legacy of leadership.
 Interactives allow visitors to test out writing a headline for the newspaper on an antique typewriter and try their hand at cracking a secret code.
 Photography from around the world brings visitors face-to-face with Ralph’s impact globally.

 Ralph W. Hauenstein: A Life of Leadership is included with general admission to the Museum, and located on the Museum’s third floor.

 This exhibition is made possible through the generous support of: The Hauenstein Family and The Hauenstein Center for Presidential Studies at Grand Valley State University.
 Images and objects on loan courtesy of Brian Hauenstein unless otherwise stated.
 The images in this exhibition were first digitized for public display by the Hauenstein Center for Presidential Studies at Grand Valley State University.
 Thank you also to the National Cryptologic Museum, NSA, Washington D.C.

-This exhibit will run through run through January 2019.
+EXHIBIT EXTENDED!
+This exhibit will now run through run through April 14, 2019.

 Ralph W. Hauenstein

 Born in Fort Wayne, Indiana in 1912, Ralph’s family moved to Grand Rapids when he was 12 years old and he graduated from Central High School in 1931.
 He was a public servant from his early years starting as a boy scout.
 Ralph was curious, inquisitive, and an exceptional storyteller, which led him to his first job as a police reporter for the Grand Rapids Press and later as a city editor with the Grand Rapids Herald.